Frequently Asked Mortgage Questions

 "Having an escrow account tied to your mortgage alleviates the stress of saving for and paying your taxes and insurance, with less paperwork.
 Think of it like an automatic deposit you make each month into a savings account that is just for taxes and insurance."

-title="What are the major steps of a mortgage?" />After you have decided which mortgage product works best for you, it’s time to apply for your loan.
+After you decide which mortgage product works best for you, it’s time to apply for your loan.